Making Implicit Premises Explicit in Logical Understanding of Enthymemes: Background

 \subsection{Translation of AMR into Logic}

-An advantage of AMR is that we can easily transform an AMR graph into first-order logic formulas using the Bos algorithm \cite{bos-2016-squib} which translates each graph into a nested conjunction of atoms, where each monadic atom is a concept and each dyadic atom is relation between a pair of concepts \cite{chanin2023neuro}.
-An example of this is shown below, where the AMR for ``The boy does not want to go" from Figure \ref{f1} is converted into a logical formula as follows.
+An advantage of AMR is that we can easily transform an AMR graph into first-order logic formulas using the Bos algorithm \cite{bos-2016-squib} which translates each graph into a nested conjunction of atoms, where each monadic atom is a concept and each dyadic atom is a relation between a pair of concepts \cite{chanin2023neuro}.
+An example of this is shown below, where the AMR for ``The boy does not want to go" from Figure~\ref{f1} is converted into a logical formula as follows.

 There is an open-source Python library based on the Bos algorithm, the AMR-to-logic converter \cite{chanin2023neuro}, to translate AMR graphs into first-order logic.
 We extended this library, to give our AMR-to-propositional-logic translator, by rewriting each first-order logic formula to a propositional logic formula by grounding out the existentially quantified variables with new constants.
 We refer to each such propositional formula as an AMR formula.
 For this, we make the assumption that for each existentially quantified variable, there is a specific entity that can represent the quantified variable.
 This can be viewed as a Skolem constant.
 We choose each constant symbol for this grounding as follows: For each monadic predicate $r(a)$, we use $r$ as the constant symbol to replace the variable symbol $a$ throughout the formula.
 This then means the monadic predicates are now redundant and so we delete them.
-For the above example, the propositional logic formula is simplified as follows.
+For the above example, the propositional logic formula is simplified as ${\tt arg0(want,boy)} \wedge \neg({\tt arg1(want,go)}\wedge {\tt arg0(go,boy)})$.

 For our pipeline, we assume the usual definitions for propositional logic.
-We start with a set of propositional atoms (letters), and we constructed formula in the usual way using the connectives for negation $\neg$, conjunction $\wedge$, disjunction $\lor$, implication $\leftarrow$, and biconditional $\leftrightarrow$.
+We start with a set of propositional atoms (letters), and we construct formulas in the usual way using the connectives for negation $\neg$, conjunction $\wedge$, disjunction $\lor$, implication $\leftarrow$, and biconditional $\leftrightarrow$.